-Well, Glycerin is like parsley.
-It’s in almost all your skincare products.
+Glycerin is like parsley.
+It’s everywhere.
+Pretty much ALL your skincare products.

 Don’t take my word for it.
 Have a look in your stash.
 Chances are 90% of your beloved lotions and potions are loaded with Glycerin.

 Why?
 What makes Glycerin omnipresent while other ingredients are so hard to find (yes, BHA, I’m looking at you).

 Glycerin goes by many names.
 Some call it Glycerine.
 Others Glycerol.
 I call it Glycerin.
 Either way, it’s the same thing: a thick, gelatinous liquid found in all natural fats (plant, animal, and human).

 The glycerin in your skincare products can be derived naturally by the fermentation of sugar or hydrolysis (decomposition of a chemical by reaction with water) or fats, but it can also be made in a lab.

 Need help creating the best skincare routine for you dry skin?
 Sign up to the newsletter below to receive the “Dry Skincare Routine Cheatsheet” (it includes product recommendations, too!).

 How Does Glycerin Benefits Skin?

 Glycerin is a humectant.
 That’s a fancy way to say it attracts water from the environment into the skin and binds it there.
 Why this matters?

 Moisture is the foundation of healthy, younger-looking skin.
 When skin has all the moisture it needs, it looks and feels better.
 And Glycerin does provide it with a waterfall of moisture.